dantleech/blog/source/cv.md

 While PHP has been my focus, I have quickly adapted to other languages including Typescript and Golang.

-I am peripheral member of the PHP and Symfony community.
+I am peripheral member of the PHP and Symfony communities.
 I give many talks a year at local many meetups and conferences over the years.

 My time has been spent working in England, France, Austria and I currently